LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

     #define st_ctime st_ctim.tv_sec
 };
 ```
-All of this information is also available in a readable format with `ls -l` or with stat functions in C.
-The struct reveals most information about a file, but it does not show all metadata.
-As you may have noticed there is no name or information about where on disk the inode is stored.
+You may notice though, that there is no name or data blocks inside the inode.
 For the name portion, that is handled by directories.
-Logically, directories are a list of entries (dentries) that map the file name to its inode.
+Directories are a list of entries (dentries) that map the file name to its inode.
-The directory itself is also assigned an inode which is what allows for traversal through the file system.
-As far as the kernel is concerned, it does not need the exact name because the inode uniquely defines the file.
 A singular directory entry is defined in dirent.h and its struct looks like this.
 ```
 struct dirent {
-    ino_t          d_ino;       /* Inode number */
+    ino_t          d_ino;       /* Inode number of entry*/
     off_t          d_off;       /* Current position in directory stream.
 Treat as an opaque value */ unsigned short d_reclen;    /* Length of this record */
     unsigned char  d_type;      /* Type of file; not supported by all filesystem types */ char           d_name[256]; /* Null-terminated filename */ };
 ```
+The directory itself has its own inode which is what allows for traversal through the file system.
+Relative paths take particular use of this as `.` and `..` make use of the inode in their entry.
+As far as the kernel is concerned, it does not need the exact name because the inode uniquely defines a file.
+For the data blocks, is not necessary or safe for the programmer to handle them directly.

-The struct is quite bare compared to the stat struct since the inode is what links to all the metadata.
+The information is still stored in the inode it is just not accessible to the user.
-This strut also defines a single entry rather than the entire table because readdir() uses a directory stream from opendir().
+The kernel will handle it and the programmer will have to use the read and write syscalls.

+#### Inode Creation

+Inodes are stored in an array which is created when the file system is made.
+This is where they get their name of index node since they are just an index in an array.
+Each file system has their own inode table, so this would mean two file systems on /dev/sda1 and /dev/sdb1 would contain different tables.
+Since this can lead to two identical inode numbers, the inode number is a combination of the device ID and the inode number.
+As a result, inodes can only ever reference files in their file system.
+The inode number is an incrementing 32-bit unsigned number while the device ID is split into a major and minor ID that defines the device type and class.
+Once the inode table has been created, its size can not be changed.
+Even if there is enough space on disk, if the maximum number of inodes is reach no more files can be created.
+The number of inodes in the array is determined by the total size on disk divided by the inode ratio.
+The inode ratio means to create an inode every n bytes, so a ratio of 10,000 would create 1 inode every 10,000 bytes.
+the ratio should not be lower than the block size as it would create more inodes that could ever be used.
+The block size is what defines the smallest unit of work for the file system.
+This means a file with a single character takes up a block size of space, but also when more space is allocated it will be in a block size.
+This becomes more important in the ext sections.
+Once the number of inodes has been determined the size of the inode array is affected by the size of a single inode.
+A larger inode would create the potential for larger files, but it would come at the cost of less overall data that can be stored.
+All these variables for the file system can be found under `/etc/mke2fs.conf`
+These settings can be altered when using the `mkfs.xxx` command, but generally the default settings should not be changed.

+### Different File Systems

-##### Ext2 & Ext3
+#### Ext2 & Ext3

-For the portion related to data blocks that part is excluded from the stat.h struct as it is not necessary or useful.
-File systems would also have different ways to represent a data block.
-Plus, the programmer is already given tools to manipulate files with read(), write(), and seek().
-In Ext 2 and 3 file systems it uses pointers to point to data on disk.
+In the Ext 2 and 3 file systems a variety of pointers that point to data blocks on disk are stored in the inode.
-There are different kinds of datablocks that are used depending on how large a file gets.
-As files get large, to keep the inode itself smaller the file system uses layers of indirection to compress the inode.
+Depending on how large a file gets, different levels of indirection is used to keep the inode itself smaller.
-The levels go from direct -> one level -> two levels -> three levels of indirection.
+The levels go from direct -> one level -> two levels -> three levels of indirection with each indirection level pointing to a table of pointers.
-This does not compress how much space is used in the file system because it's just moving around where the chunks would be.
+This does not compress how much space is used in the file system because it's just moving around where the chunks of pointers would be.
 Instead of having 100 contiguous direct blocks pointers creating a very large inode it leaves some direct pointers, but then uses the space of one pointer to contain many other pointers.
+This way the inode is a well-defined size, but still contains room for dynamic sizing.
-However many pointers is stored in a table depends on the size of pointers and the block size.
+How many pointers and indirection exists depends on the file system.
-The same applies to how many different kinds of blocks there are.
-Typically, it is 12 direct blocks with 1 block for the different levels of indirection.
+Typically, there are 12 direct blocks with 1 pointer each for the different levels of indirection.
+Although
+How many pointers there are per indirection table also depends on the block size.
 For a 64-bit system (8 byte pointers) and a block size of 512 bytes it would mean a single table could hold 64 pointers.
 This helps keep the inodes a fixed reliable size while having the benefits of maintaining larger files.
 Once file sizes go past direct blocks the data is instead stored in tables containing pointers.